Demon City Shinjuku: Related works

 Demon Palace Babylon is the direct sequel to Demon City Shinjuku written six years later in 1988 and follows Kyoya, Sayaka, and Mephisto as they battle against King Nebachanezzar and his four knights.
 This was released in the United States in a complete edition with Demon City in 2011.
 It was also released as two manga by ADV Manga back in 2003 and 2004.
+7 novels have been published in Japan as of 2017.

 Demon City Hunter is a series of 17 manga released in Japan that follows Kyoya, Mephisto, and Sayaka after the events of Demon City Shinjuku.
-ADV Manga published 2 of these in English but did not finish them.
+ADV Manga published two of these in English but did not finish them.

 Demon City Blues is a set of five novels that is based in the Demon City universe and has Mephisto reappearing but with a new hero, Setsura Aki.
-Setsura is a P.I. specializing in missing persons, but now he and Mephisto must go up against a group of vampires led by "Princess" who plan on making Shinjuku a vampire metropolis. the last novel will be released in English in March.
+Setsura is a P.I. specializing in missing persons, but now he and Mephisto must go up against a group of vampires, led by a "Demon Princess", who plan on making Shinjuku a vampire metropolis.

 The Demon City Shinjuku Role-Playing Game was published by Guardians of Order in 2000.
 It uses the Tri-Stat System and was written by David L. Pulver.